-Across Ghana’s strong and vibrant civil society, women are making invaluable contributing to their country’s social, economic, and political growth.
-However, women’s contributions are often underrepresented, and many lack access to positions of higher authority.
+Across Ghana’s strong and vibrant civil society, women are making invaluable contributions to their country’s social, economic, and political growth.
+However, their contributions are often underrepresented, and many lack access to positions of higher authority.
 The Ghanaian Women’s Social Leadership Program offers an opportunity for mid-career women to grow as leaders, prepare themselves to take on new leadership roles and tackle pressing issues in their communities.

-The program is part of Ghana Wins!, a partnership-driven program delivered by New York University, with support from Fundación Mujeres Por África, and Banco Santander, and the University of Ghana.
-Ghana Wins! aims to strengthen the capacity of Ghanaian women as leaders in the key sectors of healthcare, education and civil society.
+The program is part of Ghana Wins! a partnership program delivered by New York University, that aims to strengthen the capacity of Ghanaian women as leaders in the key sectors of healthcare, education and civil society.

 GWSLP PROGRAM DESCRIPTION

 The GWSLP aims to design and deliver a leadership development curriculum, support participants in developing Action Learning Plans (ALPs) and, build a robust pipeline and network of Ghanaian women leaders.